pablomgdev/cachivache2-api/README.md

 ## 📊 Project dashboard

 It is managed on Trello.
-There can be found all the project ideas, tasks and their states.
-[Click here to go there](https://trello.com/b/XdhidjwC/app-for-given-gifts).
+There can be found all the project ideas, tasks and their states. ~~Click here to go there~~.

 <a name=contribute>